Chapter 3: Open Data in Neuroscience

 BIDS converter and validation tools

 There are some tools that organise DICOM data directly to BIDS format.
 From our personal experience, we recommend BIDScoin and dcm2bids.
-However, there are more options that can be used for converting your source data into BIDS format.
+However, there are more tools available that can be used for converting your source data into BIDS format.
 Find more about these tools at https://bids.neuroimaging.io/benefits.html#software-currently-supporting-bids.

 Furthermore, there is a validator available to check if your data is correctly organised, called BIDS validator.
-Although the purpose of this tool is useful, the validator can sometimes be discouraging because it is not up to date with the latest recommendations.
-If you struggling with the validator, please check it with someone more experienced or contact the BIDS community directly.
+Although the tool can be useful, the validator is not always up to date with the latest version of the BIDS structure.
+If you are struggling with the validator, please check it with someone more experienced or contact the BIDS community directly.

 BIDS derivatives